seinecle/blog/_posts/2022-04-09-pdf-matcher-tool-for-journalists.md

 <blockquote class="twitter-tweet" data-conversation="none" data-dnt="true"><p lang="en" dir="ltr">Hi, please find the function here:<a href="https://t.co/N9oM7dBOPN">https://t.co/N9oM7dBOPN</a><br><br>The export to Excel stalls for some reason but otherwise the results can be seen on the page.
 Please submit bug reports etc. to analysis@exploreyourdata.com<br><br>(free to use, respectful of the data, of course!)</p>&mdash; Clement Levallois (@seinecle) <a href="https://twitter.com/seinecle/status/1510661117768515586?ref_src=twsrc%5Etfw">April 3, 2022</a></blockquote>

-... and was disappointed to get no reply.
-But looking back at the original post, I realized it got tons of replies (91 so far), with "less than helpful comments" but also pointers to useful resources.
+... and I was disappointed to get no reply.
+But looking back at the original post, I realized it got tons of replies (91 so far), with "less than helpful comments" but also pointers to super useful resources.

-Here is a summary of the solutions to sift through pdfs to search for expressions (free ✔️ or not 💰):
+Here is a summary of the solutions mentioned in the replies, all identified as able to sift through pdfs to search for expressions (free ✔️ or not 💰):

 ### In-browser solutions ☁️